A. Setting is too low. B. Valve is blocked or dirty. C. Soap is too thick or contains exfoliants/beads. D. Needs to re-prime. E. Dispenser is clogged.

 Unit dispenses on its own.

 A. Sensor area is obscured by soap residue or other occlusion.
 B. Lighting conditions, such as intense compact fluorescent lights, around the sensor pump interfering with sensing.

 A. Clean sensor window with a damp cloth.
-Wipe the area immediately with a clean, dry cloth and try again.
-Please also check the area underneath the soap pump as a ledge, sponge, or other items on the counter surface may be triggering the sensor.
+Wipe the area immedatley with a clean, dry cloth and try again.
+B. Contact Customer Support

 Red light turns while soap dispenses, or there's a solid red light.

 A. Batteries are too low to operate sensor pump.

 A. Replace batteries with fresh alkaline batteries, check proper orientation and try again.

 B. Using a flat head screwdriver or steel wool, gently scrape away rust.
 Check batteries for rust and gently scrape as well.
 Re-insert batteries, checking proper orientation and try again.
 If rust cannot be removed, contact customer support.